compenguy/AoC2021/README.md

 revisit purposes.
 Essentially, all adjacencies get added in as two-way adjacencies, except for `start` and `end` -- `start` is never on the target end of an adjacency and `end` never has any targets in its adjacencies.

+## Day 13 Developer Log

+### First Star

+Only get the first iteration?
+It looks like I'll be able to have a working solution for part 2 if my part 1 passes the tests.

+Reflecting and deduping points?
+This sounds like a job for a `HashSet<(x, y)>`.

+Super easy, barely an inconvenience.
+Except that I only had time to start it then didn't have time again for several days.
+But otherwise, yeah, neat.

+### Second Star

+Oh, not the count, but actually render.
+Well, I'll just get the bounding box for the points by using the little-used `max_by_key()` method on `HashSet`s, and iterate over all the points printing out ` ` if the point doesn't exist in the `HashSet` of points, and printing out `#` if it does.